 Sunlight and Supplements

-Lastly, there are many vitamin D supplements available.
+Lastly, there are many D supplements available.
 These can help significantly and are often how clinicians address people with serious deficiencies.
 Again, caution is in order; you need balanced amounts.
 If you’re considering supplementation, check your blood levels of vitamin D first and consult your doctor.
-Vitamin D3 is the recommended type of vitamin D for supplementation.
+Vitamin D3 is the recommended type of of the vitamin for supplementation.

 A combination of strategies to increase levels of this critical nutrient is the best approach.
 More vitamin D-rich foods, more sunlight and careful supplementation if needed can go a long way toward building better health this winter, and throughout the year.